-Sure, sweat may serve some important biological roles, but for most of us, it’s regarded as an unfortunate side effect of being human.
+Sure, sweat may serve some essential biological roles, but for most of us, it’s regarded as an unfortunate side effect of being human.
+And when the sweat smells like vinegar or ammonia, we’re starting to freak out.
 Whether you’re working out, stressed out, or just got asked out – There’s really no good time to be a perspiring wreck.
 Nevertheless, this often embarrassing bodily function can actually be the key to overall wellbeing.
-How, you ask?
+How you ask?

 Well, besides cooling us off and releasing toxins, the smell of our sweat can clue us in on what’s happening in our bodies.
 You see, sweat itself isn’t even what smells – It’s all the bacteria having a field day on your juices that cause the unpleasant odors.
 Several factors can alter how much you sweat and how pungent your personal perfume is: excessive sweating, hormonal shifts, poor hygiene, medications, environmental circumstances, and certain foods are all common culprits of foul-smelling sweat.